The first thing you’ll find on DroidVPN’s page is this claim: “a simple and easy to use VPN.” Today, we’re going to show you if that’s true or not.

 DroidVPN doesn’t seem to have a lot of servers, and these can only be viewed via a drop-down list in their primitive and no-frills desktop app.

-When we checked it out, we saw 8 free servers and 21 premium servers across a handful of countries including Russia, the U.S., the UK, France, Japan, and Singapore.
+When we checked it out, we saw a total of 45 servers, out of which, 8 were free.
+The network is active in 8 countries including Russia, the U.S., the U.K., France, Japan, and Singapore.

 VPN Speed and Performance: Sorry, no can do (we couldn’t connect to any of the servers)